Fantastic4Project3308/PetRescue/README.md

     | WeeklyStatus || include weekly activity report & minuites |
     | README.md | | general information about this project|
     <br>

-9. Test cases
-10. Documentation
+9. Documentation
     - This 'README.md' is the main documentation describing overview of this project.
     - 'Furever.py' is the main source code for the project.
 It uses Python as a programming language.
-11. Link to Public Deployment (https://fureverpet.onrender.com/)
+10. Link to Public Deployment (https://fureverpet.onrender.com/)

 ## Getting Started